studica/studica-docs-worldskills/source/docs/Motors/servo-motors.rst

           * Servo's ros threads (publishers and services) will run asynchronously in the background */

-         ros::NodeHandle nh; //internal reference to the ROS node that tourm program will use to interacts with the ROS system
-         VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, defalut is 50hz within a valid range of 4-200Hz
+         ros::NodeHandle nh; //internal reference to the ROS node that the program will use to interact with the ROS system VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, default is 50hz within a valid range of 4-200Hz

          ServoRos servo(&nh, &vmx, channel);
          ros::ServiceClient setAngle;